“I just don’t have time for SEO.”

 Have you ever said this to yourself?
 It’s not an uncommon sentiment for small business owners.
 You have more than enough on your plate tending to your customers, your finances, and everything else that comes with running a business.

-But if your website is an important part of your marketing strategy, then neglecting search engine optimisation could be detrimental to your bottom line.
+But if your website is an important part of your marketing strategy, neglecting search engine optimisation could be detrimental to your bottom line.
 In fact, 61% of marketers believe that SEO is the key to online success, according to Safari Digital.

 So what is a busy small business owner to do?
 The answer may lie in the many free SEO tools available to you online.